 Replace the whole section 6.9.8.3 text with the following text

 Devices participating in the ranging exchange may continue to use the same Ranging Round in the next Ranging Block (i.e. use the Ranging Round with the same round index in the next Ranging Block) or chose to use a different round (i.e. hop) in the next ranging block, for example due to interference or collision in the current active round.
 Similarly, while each RFRAME could be transmitted from the beginning of each Ranging Slot, the ranging devices may alternatively decide to start the transmission at a random offset s within each the slot .
+The slot offset is expressed as a multiple of MAC time unit.
 It shall be assumed that all packets transmission within the same ranging round shall be transmitted with the same random offset s as illustrated in Figure 21.
 It shall be assumed that at the beginning of the ranging exchange (i.e. in the first ranging block), ranging devices will always start with slot offset 0.
 However, in subsequent ranging blocks, the ranging devices may decide to start with a slot offset > 0.
 Both the ranging round hopping and slot offset provide a way to manage interference and/or avoid collisions.

 It is assumed that, as part of upper layer protocols, the devices participating in the ranging exchange have either (a) pre-negotiated a Ranging_Round_Hopping_Sequence so that it is known at all devices, or (b) exchanged all the information necessary such that each device can generate the sequence.
 Only one device among the ranging devices shall be responsible for triggering the hopping mode and/or changing the slot offset.
 That device must be either a controller or an initiator, i.e. a controllee that is not an initiator shall not be responsible for triggering hopping mode and/or changing the slot offset.
 While the method of generating the hopping sequences and the criteria for triggering hopping and/or changing the Slot Offset is left to the application/upper layers, the ranging device (a controller or an initiator) shall signal the hopping mode, the new slot offset, and the ranging round index in the next ranging block in a RCM .